-In addition to the above responsibilities, Adult-track interns complete a 12-month rotation in the adherent DBT program (Oakdale) and a 6- to 12-month rotation in the adult Day Treatment program in Oakdale.
+In addition to the above responsibilities, the adult-track intern completes a 12-month rotation in the adult Day Treatment program in Oakdale.
+Day treatment groups are subject to change and currently include Connections, DBT, and MICD.

 Child-track interns